Black male studies: Examination of the United States

-Black Male Studies, Feminism, and Intersectionality
+Relationship with feminism and intersectionality

 In the 1960s and 1970s, white feminists and racist specialists in criminology developed gender theories that are grounded in racist constructions of Black manhood as imitations of white manhood; these theories continue to be used by intersectionality.
 Despite decades of use, evidence has not been produced to support these theories, which, thereby, shows the theories as being mainly grounded in ideology and ideological assumptions.
 In particular, the theories are grounded in ideological assumptions, such as Black males having incomplete identities, who then have ideological narratives that create caricatures of Black males from these assumed incomplete identities.

-Through theory and framework development, as well as academic consensus, the anti-Black misandry reflected in broader society remains enshrined in academia.
-Anti-Black misandry, such as “the cumulative assertions of Black male inferiority due to errant psychologies of lack, dispositions of deviance, or hyper-personality traits (e.g., hyper-sexuality, hyper-masculinity) which rationalize the criminalization, phobics, and sanctioning of Black male life” and the “hatred, fear, and negation of Black males”, have become foundational axioms and paradigms for academic literature and theories in feminism and intersectionality.
-Despite some feminists having presented empirical evidence that refutes these theories, the re-development of these critiqued axioms and paradigms of feminism and intersectionality has not occurred.
+Black male studies establishes anti-Black misandry as enshrined in academia, particularly in academic literature and theories of feminism and intersectionality.
+Anti-Black misandry has been defined as “the cumulative assertions of Black male inferiority due to errant psychologies of lack, dispositions of deviance, or hyper-personality traits (e.g., hyper-sexuality, hyper-masculinity) which rationalize the criminalization, phobics, and sanctioning of Black male life” and the “hatred, fear, and negation of Black males”.

-The characterization of Black males as patriarchs who are committed to dominance is constructed by a psychologism for intersectionality that remains unchallenged; this characterization, along with the assumption of male privilege being attributable to Black males, in relation to evidence of Black males as being out-group males, has resulted in it being identified as “intersectionality’s Black male problem.”
-Consequently, what has been sought in Black Male Studies is for the portrayal of white patriarchy providing benefits to the masculinity of Black males to be re-evaluated.
-While intersectionality tends to ideologically emphasize imitation and criminality in relation to Black manhood, there is considerable empirical evidence that highlights Black manhood as being “positive, functional, and humanist.”
-However, this evidence has not been factored into the theorization of intersectionality.
+The characterization of Black males as patriarchs who are committed to dominance is deemed by BMS scholars to be constructed by a psychologism for intersectionality that remains unchallenged; this characterization, along with the assumption of male privilege being attributable to Black males, in relation to evidence of Black males as being out-group males, has resulted in it being identified as “intersectionality’s Black male problem.”
+Consequently, what has been sought in Black male studies is for the portrayal of White patriarchy providing benefits to the masculinity of Black males to be re-evaluated.
+BMS scholars claim that intersectionality ideologically emphasizes imitation and criminality in Black manhood, and they contrast this by characterizing Black manhood as “positive, functional, and humanist.”